Generic Newton polygon for exponential sums in $n$ variables with parallelotope base: Introduction

 \subsection{Acknowledgments}

-The author would like to thank his advisor Liang Xiao for the extraordinary support in this paper and also thank Douglas Haessig, Hui June Zhu, and Daqing Wan for helpful discussion.
+The author would like to thank his advisor Liang Xiao for the many help and support on this paper.
+The author is grateful for the anonymous referee to many useful comments to improve the presentation.
+He also thanks Douglas Haessig, Hui June Zhu, and Daqing Wan for helpful discussions.